Gallicchio-Lab/AToM-OpenMM/docs/user-guide/abfe.md

 ## When to Use ABFE

 Use ABFE when each ligand can be treated independently against the same receptor or host.
-This is useful when there is no clean relative perturbation network, when ligands are structurally diverse, or when you want an absolute binding estimate for a single complex.
+This is useful when ligands are structurally diverse, or when you want an absolute binding estimate for a single complex.

 Use RBFE instead when the main scientific question is a difference between two related ligands, peptides, or variants.
 RBFE is usually the more direct choice for ranking a congeneric series.